amwat/Yelp-Photo-Classification/README.md

-# CSC591 Capstone Project - Yelp Restaurant Photo Classification
+# Yelp Restaurant Photo Classification

 ### Description:
 In this project, we build a model that automatically tags restaurants with multiple labels using a dataset of user-submitted photos.
 Currently, restaurant labels are manually selected by Yelp users when they submit a review.
 Selecting the labels is optional, leaving some restaurants un- or only partially-categorized.